On algebro-geometric quotients of torus-invariant subvarieties of the flag variety: Thin Schubert cells in the flag variety

 \section{Thin Schubert cells in the flag variety $\mathds{F}_{1<n-1}(\mathds{C}^n)$}

 In the special case of the flag variety $\mathds{F}_{1<n-1}(\mathds{C}^n)$ for $n\geq 3$, it is possible to provide a classification of the thin Schubert cells and to determine their number.
-To that end, we introduce a necessary definition.
+To that end, we remember some necessary definitions.